Privacy

 • Deliver in-app alerts, transactional emails, push notifications, secure ticket links, and password or sign-in recovery links.

-• Moderate content, review reports and incidents, enforce platform or community policies, and preserve restricted evidence when safety or legal review requires it.
+• Moderate content, review reports and incidents, enforce platform or community policies, decide whether an account can still use the product, and preserve restricted evidence when safety or legal review requires it.

 • Measure product usage and troubleshoot issues through first-party analytics, delivery telemetry, and operational logging.